 As part of a partnership with the City of Austin, the Long Center for the Performing Arts will provide application assistance, process applications, and administer grant funds.

+Grant recipients must complete a technical assistance evaluation and an Equity Strategic Plan to receive the Phase 2 funding.
 The funding will be distributed in monthly payments with a maximum of $40,000 per month.

 City of Austin’s ATXRecovers.com – A one-stop resource to help businesses and individuals recover from the financial hardships caused by the COVID-19 pandemic.

 City of Austin Economic Development Department’s Small Business Resources Directory — Database of local, state, federal, and community resources.
 Filter by “Disaster Relief” to find immediate support for businesses impacted by the COVID-19 pandemic.

 When will the submission portal open for Phase 2?

 The portal opens today, February 24 at 1pm.

 When can I start uploading documents to the portal?

 What if I don’t have all the information required for the portal submission documents?